gedonizr6/noop/README.md

 - They(the Group) systematically harassing me for several years
-- i didn't give my consents to participate in any trials/therapy/game/show/etc
+- I didn't give my consents to participate in any trials/therapy/game/show/etc
-- i think they trying to make mr mad or make me believe in that
+- I think they trying to make mr mad or make me believe in that
-- they can directly interfere with my body from the distace
+- They can directly interfere with the states of my body remotely
 - They revealed themselves ~feb 2024.
 They almost never quiet.
 - They stands out by:
- - cyber security dep with hi-end tech and skills
+ - cyber security team with hi-end tech and skills
  - voice actors with fast role/context-switching, concierge and psychology(incl. hypnosis) skills
+ - **actors/agents/controlled persons/part-time staff** acting as
   - sex-workers(escort)
- - doppelganger (incl. celebrities/politican etc)
+  - celebrities and/or their doppelganger
-- **actors/agents/cotrolled persons/part-time staff** playing
   - police officers
-  - escort woman
   - ambulance crew
-  - ordinary people
   - shop workers
   - homeless
+  - ordinary people with unusuall common behavioral patterns that's unexplainable by chance

-### their behaviour(voices) and sequence of events around me seems too organized and complicated to be implemented by one person. therefore i suggest it organized and controlled by some third-party group
+### Their behaviour and sequence of events around me seems too organized and complicated to be implemented by one person.
+Therefore i suggest it organized and controlled by some third-party group outside my mind.
 Supposedly they are trying to discredit me - publicly or in front of some group of people They somehow controll people behaviour, making them act in the same odd maner with common goals.
 Possible methods:
+- social-engeneering
  - open suggestion
  - hidden suggestion
   - using special devices
   - using psychology skills
 - bribes(police, personal contacts, escort)
 - administrative resource
-- reward(for actors)
+- reward(e.g. for actors)

 ## The Group's possible crimes
 - atempt to harm your health(or kill you) consistently adjusting my habits, my body and events to increase my blood pressure and pulse